-Summary.
-In this section, I examined how L2 researchers treated learner performance data in the past research paradigm.
+This section examined how L2 researchers treated learner performance data in the past research paradigm.
 The review reveals that the idea of using learner data is not new.
 In fact it has been around for more than 30 years.
 The treatment of learner data in most studies to date has been, however, rather haphazard.
-Often only a fragment of the data is analysed and the rest simply ignored.
+Often only a fragment of the data is analyzed and the rest simply ignored.
 Although there had been a growing awareness that learner data should be investigated in its entirety, it was not until about a decade ago that a systematic collection of learner production data in the framework of corpus linguistics actually started.